Sarronnn/CMSI-3510_Tadesse-Ramchandran-Peer-Abrams/Homeworks/homework02/homework.md

 ![An image of the tree of processes](https://github.com/Sarronnn/CMSI-3510_Tadesse-Ramchandran-Peer-Abrams/blob/fa95fab7c03657b6afa670d7253d5b9651b1500a/Homeworks/homework02/tree.png)

-If we count the number of letters in the tree diagram, we can see that there are 8 for the 8 processes.
+If we count the number of letters/nodes in the tree diagram, we can see that there are 8 for the 8 processes.